jamiepotter17/CIFAR10/README.md

 # CIFAR-10 Image Classifier

-### A Project for Udacity's 'Into to Machine Learning with Pytorch' Nanodegree
+### A Project for Udacity's 'Intro to Machine Learning with Pytorch' Nanodegree

 ---